Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The driver enjoys a 10-way adjustable power seat, including a power lumbar support.

-- The front passenger is given similar consideration with an 8-way power adjustable seat.
+- The front passenger can customize their comfort with an 8-way power adjustable seat.

-- Both front seats offer three levels of heating.
-The Advance Package adds three levels of ventilation.
+- Both front seats offer three levels of heating while the Advance Package adds three levels of ventilation.
 The ventilation works by drawing air into the seats through perforations in the leather, cooling your body.
 Six levels of seat climate allow you to reach your desired comfort level more quickly and efficiently.

 2nd & 3rd-Row Seats